-Lavender is commonly recommended as a home remedy for sleep since it’s thought to be effective in inducing a calm and peaceful rest.
+Lavender is commonly recommended as a home remedy for relaxation since it’s thought to be effective in inducing a calm and peaceful rest.
 It’s also suggested as an excellent repellent for dust mites (see bottom of page), so it’s a great choice for linens.
-Most of the mixes I have collected include lavender…
+It’s great in combination with * items below.

 - Rose Petals, Lemon Balm, Chamomile

-When using dried herbs and flowers to fill sachets and sleep pillows or scent bedding, choose those that are pesticide free for best results.
-Here are several sachet patterns and tutorials to get you started.
+When using dried herbs and flowers to fill sachets, choose those that are pesticide free for best results.

-If you have perpetual stuffiness or the sniffles when you wake up each morning–it may be a slight allergy or reaction to the dust mites living in your pillows and mattress.
+If you have perpetual stuffiness or the sniffles when you wake up each morning–it may be a slight allergy or reaction to the dust mites living in your sleep space.

 Here is a collection of home remedies and tips to try combating these mighty creatures…

-- Make lavender sachets to place underneath mattresses as well as tuck inside pillows
+- Sew lavender sachets to place underneath mattresses as well as tuck inside pillows

-- Try using buckwheat pillows (instructions at bottom of page), apparently dust mites don’t live in them.
+- Try cushions filled with buckwheat (instructions at bottom of page), apparently the critters don’t live in them.

-- If your bed linens can take it, Hot Water Removes Allergens Best (140°F/60°C or higher)
+- If your fabrics can take it, Hot Water Removes Allergens Best (140°F/60°C or higher)

-- Launder pillows too if they can be washed without damage (even down pillows)
+- Launder pillows too if they can be washed without damage (even those filled with down)

-- On hot sunny days, lay out or line hang pillows and heavy quilts outside to soak in the sun.
+- On hot sunny days, lay out or line hang items outside to soak in the sun.

-- Regularly pull back the bedding to allow mattresses to air out.
+- Regularly pull back the sheets to allow mattresses to air out.